linux-integrity/ima-doc/ima-concepts.rst

 Appended signatures are an alternative to signatures in extended attributes or the pecoff header.

-Appended signatures support these use cases:
+Appended signatures support these appraise policy rules:

 * kernel modules - see :ref:`func-module-check`
 * kernel images - see :ref:`func-kexec-kernel-check`